 Meanwhile, Lord Capulet is hanging out with County (a.k.a.
-Count) Paris, the most eligible bachelor in Verona.
+Count) Paris, Verona's #1 most Eligible Bachelor.

 Capulet gives one of his servants, Peter, a list of people to invite to the party.
 Unfortunately, the servant can't read.
 The illiterate servant decides to look for some people who can read.